snowcapcyber/PowerShell-for-Penetration-Testing/README.md

 ## Chapter 8 - Windows File Sharing (SMB)

+Windows makes use of Server Message Block (SMB) to allow for files to be shared over a network.
 Using PowerShell we can query the local machine to see what SMB shares it is making use of.
 To do this we must have the correct permissions otherwise the Get-SmbConnection cmdlet will return an error and say that access has been denied.
 ```powershell
 PS C:\> Get-SmbConnection
 ServerName          ShareName           UserName             Credential           Dialect             NumOpens